gek169/Simple_ISA/README.md

 * Ready for deployment. the assembler can build, execute, and disassemble binaries for debugging.

+* Documented.
+Manpages and developer manual are provided in this repository along with examples.

 * Public domain.

 	* (NOTE: The provided example textmode driver includes four lines under the Ncurses license.
 See d.h.)